 The car situation

 The car only takes two car seats, so I don’t know what must happen with a third child.
 I do not see us getting a bigger car to accommodate three children.
-I am sure families do manage fine, but we are okay with only two children.
+I am sure families do manage fine, but we are okay with only having two children.

 Family of four just feels right